martibosch/pylandstats/README.md

 ## Installation

-To install use pip:
+The easiest way to install PyLandStats is with conda:

+    $ conda install -c conda-forge pylandstats

+which will install PyLandStats and all of its dependencies.
+Alternatively, you can install PyLandStats using pip:

     $ pip install pylandstats

-If you want to use the `BufferAnalysis` class, you will need [geopandas](https://github.com/geopandas/geopandas).
-The easiest way to install it is via [conda-forge](https://conda-forge.org/) as in:

-    $ conda install -c conda-forge geopandas

-and then install PyLandStats with the `geo` extras as in:
+Nevertheless, note that the `BufferAnalysis` and `SpatioTemporalBufferAnalysis` classes make use of [geopandas](https://github.com/geopandas/geopandas), which cannot be installed with pip.
+If you already have [the dependencies for geopandas](https://geopandas.readthedocs.io/en/latest/install.html#dependencies) installed in your system, you might then install PyLandStats with the `geo` extras as in:

     $ pip install pylandstats[geo]

+and you will be able to use the `BufferAnalysis` and `SpatioTemporalBufferAnalysis` classes (without having to use conda).

 ## Acknowledgments